 - Does the content excessively link to off-site, individual vendor or non-open source documentation?

-For small issues with a PR, like typos or whitespace, prefix your comments with
+such as typos or incorrect whitespace, prefix your comments with

-nit:.
-This lets the author know the issue is non-critical.
+This lets the author know that this part of your feedback is non-critical.

 2 - Reviewing for approvers and reviewers